Insights: Articles & Resources by Oliver Inc.

 This leads to excess inks and printed waste, as well (which runs counter to sustainable packaging design principles).

 As the technology has improved (extended gamut printing grew in popularity in the late 20th century and can now simulate more than 1,800 spot inks), companies have been able to replicate the quality of Pantone colors at lower costs.

 The benefits cover the entire printing process.
 Instead of physically mixing custom inks, printers digitally pre-mix them during pre-press.
 They can also use extended gamut printing in combination runs.
 You get consistent, quality coloring, in a shorter amount of time.

 Printers save money on inks, labor, and reduce waste, which results in better rates and shorter lead times.
-You get the folding cartons, printed collateral, and labels you want at a lower cost without sacrificing quality.
+You get the folding carton, labels, and printed collateral you want at a lower cost without sacrificing quality.

-Although extended gamut printing can now produce near exact matches of almost all digital images, it doesn’t always apply.
-For one, even though there are more than 1,800 color options, there are still some colors that are unable to be matched using EG. These include some colors on the PMS color chart, pastels, and highly fluorescent pigments.
+Although extended gamut printing can now produce near-exact matches of almost all digital images, it doesn’t always apply.
+For one, even though there are more than 1,800 color options, there are still some colors that are unable to be matched using EG. These include some on the PMS color chart, pastels, and highly fluorescent pigments.

 As mentioned above, some brands prefer printing using their spot colors because of the control it gives them to keep their materials as consistent and exact as possible.
 (Some have tied their brand to a certain color, such as Coca-Cola Red, the company’s “second secret formula.”)
 Then there are decorative effects—metallic inks that hold their color over time and add luster to your folding cartons—that fall outside extended gamut printing.

 All of these considerations make it so important to work with an experienced, qualified printer, such as Oliver.
 Among the many internationally recognized printing and packaging certifications we’ve earned—including for sustainability—we continuously invest in the training and technology necessary to remain a Pantone-certified printer.